poundifdef/gmail-deleter/README.md

   - Respects the GMail API rate limits

 TODO:
+  - Clean up old windows.
+If we've passed a sliding window that is very old, then remove from db.
+  - Reset threads which are stuck in "fetching" or "deleting" state
   - Does not currently check for rate limit response codes from API.
 Should check for HTTP 403 or 429. https://developers.google.com/gmail/api/v1/reference/quota
+  - Save position of "next page" when downloading emails, in case this is interrupted
+  - Option to fetch individual threads, rather than starting the process of listing all threads from scratch

 Dependencies:
   - MongoDB